LangInteger/simuliris/theories/tree_borrows/README.md

 This is proven in `read_read_reorder`, particularly in `read_reorder.v`.
 These proofs do not use the `simuliris` library, but instead they do a much simpler equivalence proof directly against the operational semantics.
-This is because these proofs only hold for a non-concurrent language.
+This is possible because there is no unknown code involved in this transformation (the reordered instructions are immediately adjacent).
+We also cannot use `simuliris` since the transformation does not hold in our concurrent semantics.
-We suspect that they also hold in a concurrent setting, but this would require data race reasoning, and thus we have not proven that.
+We suspect that they also hold in a realistic concurrent setting where data races are Undefined Behavior, but this would be very challenging to prove so we consider it out-of-scope.

 Specifically, the simple notion of "equivalence after a few steps" is in `equivalence_def.v`.
 The proof that the two reads can be reordered is in `read_reorder.v`.